alexradzin/enumus/README.md

 [![Coverage Status](https://coveralls.io/repos/github/alexradzin/enumus/badge.svg?branch=master)](https://coveralls.io/github/alexradzin/enumus?branch=master)

-As set of utilities that make java enums more powerful.
+A set of utilities that make java enums more powerful.

 # Features
 * [Customized `valueOf()` (implementation of `valueOf()` based on any `enum` field and not on name as standard implementation)](README.md#Customized-`valueOf()`)